reliancehie/reports-catalog/README.md

 ## QCDR Reports
+The Centers for Medicare & Medicaid Services (CMS) has accepted Reliance’s application to provide Qualified Clinical Data Registry (QCDR) for the 2018 performance period of the Merit-based Incentive Payment System (MIPS).
+As the only authorized QCDR in Oregon, Reliance provides you with additional opportunities to optimize your EHR interface with Reliance and maximize your revenue.
+For more information on the Reliance QCDR, MIPS Reporting, and the Quality Payment Program (QPP) please visit <http://reliancehie.org/reliance-accepted-as-a-cms-qualified-clinical-data-registry-qcdr/>
+Reliance is authorized to support the following 8 clinical quality measures/eCQMs on behalf of participants who wish to use Reliance to submit MIPS reporting.

 ### Diabetes: Hemoglobin A1c (HbA1c) Poor Control (>9%)
 **Measure Description**
 Percentage of patients 18-75 years of age with diabetes who had hemoglobin A1c > 9.0% during the measurement period.